cdunefsky/cdunefsky.github.io/resume.md

 Specialized in American History with a concentration in Women’s and Gender History

 **Montgomery College at Rockville, Maryland** <span style="float: right; ">May 2017</span>
-Associate of Arts, Humanities Focus
+Associate of Arts in Humanities